 “Fuck, Ramses, sure thing!”
 Vovka shrugged, took his hands out of his pockets and spread them apart.
 “I don’t mind, the red couch is waiting for you!”

-We turned the corner, and there was a row of cars along the curb.
-Edik’s “Seven” was in the middle of it, with the glowing tail “boosters.”
-Vovka and I promptly opened the doors of the car and noisily stumbled into the interior.
+We turned the corner, and there was a line of cars along the curb.
+Edik’s “seventh” was in the middle, with the glowing tail “boosters”.
+Vovka and I promptly opened the doors of the car and stumbled noisily inside.
 Edik was sitting behind the wheel, fiddling with the dashboard.
-He gave us a melancholy look and immediately returned to his occupation.
+He gave us a melancholy look and immediately returned to his work.

 “Well, boogied to your heart’s content?”
 Edik smiled.

 “Yeeaah!!!”
-Vovka roared from the back seat, panting noisily and fidgeting.
+Vovka roared from the back seat, panting loudly and fidgeting.

 “We’re fucking crashed!”
-I confessed as I settled in the front.
+I confessed as I settled into the front seat.

-“Well, that goes without saying…” Edik summed up philosophically, stopped rummaging under the steering wheel, stared at me with unblinking eyes, and smiled.
+“Well, that goes without saying…” Edik summarized philosophically, stopped rummaging under the steering wheel, stared at me with unblinking eyes, and smiled.
 “Let’s go?”

-I nodded, stretching my face in a stupid drunken satisfied smile.
+I nodded, stretching my face into a stupid, drunken, satisfied smile.

-“And turn up the fucking music!!!” drunk Vovka yelled right into my ear from behind.
+“And turn up the fucking music!!!” drunk Vovka yelled directly into my ear from behind.

-Edik jabbed his fingers at the radio buttons, twisted the key in the ignition, the first melodic motifs of the song filled the interior, the engine rpm jumped up with a roar, the percussive sound hit my ears like a sledgehammer from the speakers:
+Edik pressed his fingers on the radio buttons, turned the key in the ignition, the first melodic motifs of the song filled the interior, the engine revolutions jumped up with a roar, the percussive sound hit my ears like a sledgehammer from the speakers: